StrangeBeeCorp/docs/docs/thehive/user-guides/analyst-corner/cases/observables/run-analyzers-on-an-observable.md

 <!-- md:permission `manageObservable` -->

+[Cortex analyzers](../../../../administration/cortex/about-cortex.md) enrich observables with detailed, contextual intelligence, generating a report with the results.
+The type of each observable determines which analyzers are available.

-Run [Cortex analyzers](../../../../administration/cortex/about-cortex.md) on an [observable](about-observables.md) in TheHive to enrich it with contextual intelligence.
+Run analyzers on an [observable](about-observables.md) in TheHive to enrich it with contextual intelligence.
 Analyzers generate reports with their findings.

 The observable type determines which analyzers are available.